West-Veluws dialect

-West-Veluws is a Low Saxon dialect of the Dutch province of Gelderland.
+West-Veluws is a Low Franconian dialect of the Dutch province of Gelderland.
 It is spoken in several Veluwe municipalities and villages including: Nunspeet, Putten, Ermelo (Armelo), Harderwijk (Harderwiek), Uddel, Nijkerk (Niekark), Appel, Scherpenzeel (Schaarpezeel), the municipality of Barneveld (Barreveld) and some villages of the municipality of Ede.

 West-Veluws is also spoken in the Utrecht village of Bunschoten (Bunsjoten) and originally in Leusden and Amersfoort as well, but here the dialect has almost died out.
 The border between West-Veluwe in the northeast and Utrecht and South Gelderland in the southwest is very frayed: even the dialects of, for instance, Soest, Eemnes, Huizen and Laren still have Lowlands Saxon characteristics.
 In the articles Goois, Eemlands and Geldersevalleis these transitional dialects are discussed in more detail.

 Speakers

 West-Veluws is mainly spoken by older people, the Low Saxon dialect is not very popular among the youth.
 This is true, incidentally, of many other areas in the Netherlands where dialects are largely being exchanged for Standard Dutch.
 The majority of the Veluwe youth today speak Standard Dutch, but there are still young people who speak the dialect from home, but often with more of a Dutch influence than their parents and grandparents.
 There is also a small number of second language speakers.
 In general, West-Veluws is fairly easy to understand for people whose mother tongue is Standard Dutch; the further north or east one goes, the more difficult it becomes for a speaker of Standard Dutch.
 On the whole, within the West-Veluwe language area, more dialect is spoken in the northern places than in the southern ones.

 After the Second World War, Nijkerk developed into a commuter town for Amersfoort, an almost dialect-free city, so that the dialect-speaking community is strongly outnumbered.
 In fact, this situation applies to the entire border region of Utrecht and Gelderland, except for Bunschoten-Spakenburg.
 Places like Elburg and Oldebroek, on the other hand, lie deeper in the Lower Saxon language area, adjacent to the Salland and East Veluwe language area, where the dialect has a much larger place.